mileslemon/decoupled-drupal-vue-graphql-experiment/README.md

 ### Frontend:

-Navigate to either the React or VueJS frontend
+Navigate to the frontend-vue directory
 ```
 cd ../frontend-react
 ```